jkverma0031/FLOW-TITANv2.1/can_it_work_for.md

 Hii flow, i am quite busy today so tell me about important mails if there is any.
 And before that please play a classic song.
 After that I will sleep so set an alarm for 5pm.
 Also when i wake up and talk to you tell me about the important meeting.

+Hii Flow today i am quite busy because i have to complete the presentation slides.
+So open the presentation file we were working on yesterday and before that play a classic song.
+When we complete the whole presentation send it to Mr.X and tell him the core idea of the presentation then call him and ask if it is good or not.
+At the end let me know it everything goes right.
+If presentation is not made then reschedule the meeting.